cloudbase/garm/doc/events.md

 * `job` - represents a recorded github workflow job in the database
 * `controller` - represents a controller in the database.
 This is the GARM controller.
 * `github_credentials` - represents a github credential in the database (PAT, Apps, etc).
 No sensitive info (token, keys, etc) is ever returned by the events endpoint.
+* `gitea_credentials` - represents a gitea credential in the database.
+Same security applies as for github credentials.
 * `github_endpoint` - represents a github endpoint in the database.
 This holds the github.com default endpoint and any GHES you may add.
+* `scaleset` - represents a scale set in the database.

 The operations hooked up to the events endpoint and the databse wather are: